 People in Buwologoma Village start a business selling tree seedlings

-The Mvule program started working in Buwologoma Village in 2009 with a group of 45 people.
-After successfully completing the first phase of the project by planting 600 trees the group received 90 goats to use as start up capital for an economic development project.
-They spent the next few years adding members to the group, and increasing their capital by raising the goats and offspring.
+The Mvule Program started working in Buwologoma Village in 2009 with a group of 45 people.
+After successfully completing the first phase of the project by planting 600 trees, the group received 90 goats to use as start-up capital for an economic development project.
+They spent the next few years adding members to the group and increasing their capital by raising the goats and offspring.

-In 2016 the group had 110 members all working together to save money and solve problems together.
-Abraham, who works for Kibo Group, visited the group and asked them what the next project they hoped to undertake as a group was.
-The chairman, Mr. Balamu Mukasa, said that they were taking all the knowledge they had gained during the Mvule Project and starting a tree nursery.
-There is still a great need for trees in the areas, in particular trees the produce fruit, so the group had a nursery with seedlings for passion fruit, mvule, cocoa, mangoes and orange trees.
-They were selling these seedlings to people in surrounding villages, and hoped to become Kibo Group’s seedling supplier someday.
-The district government and other NGO’s have noticed their work and have invested in the seedling nursery by helping drill a well that can be used to water the seedlings, and local government officials have offered their support of the group’s goals to restore the ecology of the district by planting trees.
+By 2016, the group had grown to 110 members, all working together to save money and solve problems together.
+Kibo staff member Abraham asked the group what they wanted their next project to be.
+The chairman, Mr. Balamu Mukasa, said they were using the skills and knowledge the gained from the Mvule Program to start a tree nursery.
+The area has a great need for trees, especially fruit trees, so the group nursed seedlings for passion fruit, mvule, cocoa, mangoes and orange trees.
+They sold these seedlings to people in surrounding villages, and hoped to become Kibo Group’s seedling supplier someday.